hpsee/discourse-cluster/README.md

 ### 3. Cluster Posts

 We are going to try using [Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html) on the sentences for each post, and then generating embeddings, and using kmeans for the embeddings.
 Since I didn't want to install a ton of Python libraries on my host, I decided to build a container to generate the notebook.

 ```bash
 $ docker build -t vanessa/askci-cluster-gensim .
 ```

-Then run the container, and map port 8888 to expose the notebook.
+You actually don't need to do this if you don't want to, the container is provide on [Docker Hub](https://hub.docker.com/r/vanessa/askci-cluster-gensim/tags) (note that I've also tagged a version for the date of data export).
+Either way, then run the container, and map port 8888 to expose the notebook.

 ```bash
 $ docker run -it -p 8888:8888 vanessa/askci-cluster-gensim